The Last Trip to Allianoi, The Ancient Thermal city near Bergama, Turkey Sunday, February 3, 2008

 Locals Support the Dam

-The planning of the irrigation dams go back to the early 60s.
-The location was determined by DSI in 1970 and project was finalized in 1995, with tenders issued in 1993.
+The planning of the irrigation dams goes back to the early 60s.
+The location was determined by DSI in 1970 and the project was finalized in 1995, with tenders issued in 1993.
 The dams have been under planning and construction stages for over 40 years, and only recently completed.

-Villagers near the area who grow vegetables and crop for their livelihood favor the dams, including the The Chamber of Agriculture of Bergama.
-In fact there were sevral representatives from the supporters of the irrigations dams at Sunday’s rally,
+Villagers near the area who grow vegetables and crop for their livelihood favour the dams, including The Chamber of Agriculture of Bergama.
+In fact, there were several representatives from the supporters of the irrigations dams at Sunday’s rally,

 Expo 2005, The Last Hope